TheElectronWill/rust-mount-watch/README.md

     }
     WatchControl::Continue
 });
-// store the watch somewhere (it will stop on drop)
+// store the watcher somewhere (it will stop on drop)
 ```